influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure-password-hashing.md

    {{% note %}}
 The `meta.password-hash` setting must be the same in both the data and meta node configuration files.
    {{% /note %}}
-3. Restart each meta and node to pick up the configuration change.
+3. Restart each meta and data node to load the configuration change.
 4. [Reset](/enterprise_influxdb/v1.9/administration/authentication_and_authorization/#reset-a-users-password) all user passwords.
    For all existing usernames within the cluster, the passwords *must* be reset in order for the new hashing algorithm to be applied.